Esinko/AstroneerRconClient/README.md

 ## Events
 This library also provides multiple events for things happening on the server.
 Here is a list of events and their meanings:
 - "playerjoin", Emitted when a player joins the server.
-Arguments: Object<\Player>
+Arguments: Object<Player>
 - "playerleft", Emitted when a player has left the server.
-Arguments: Object<\Player>
+Arguments: Object<Player>
 - "newplayer", Emitted when a new player joins the server.
-Arguments: Object<\Player>
+Arguments: Object<Player>
 - "save", Emitted when the game is saved.
-Arguments: Object<\Save>
+Arguments: Object<Save>
 - "setsave", Emitted when the active save changes.
-Arguments: Object<\Save>
+Arguments: Object<Save>
 This list does not include the "error" event.
-For more information see: (Errors and bugs)[errors-and-bugs]
+For more information see: [Errors and bugs](#Errors-and-bugs)

 ## Functions
 List of functions in the Client class